Goal assembly as a formalism of evolvable design: Goal assembly formalism

 There might be multiple non-conflicting explanations of this phenomena; I would like to point out how it might be, at least qualitatively, explained by \emph{dependency cascades} in hierarchical systems.
 First, representational degeneracy, i.e., the number of local configurations that encode a given global configuration, is bounded by the number of \emph{non-coding} local variables.
 For example, if a global configuration (phenotype), built from $N$ local variables overall, is encoded by only $C$ of the $N$ local variables, the degeneracy is at least $\prod_{i=1}^{N-C} m_i$ where $m_i$ are the number of possible states each non-coding local variable $i$, which is exponential in $N-C$.
 One way to have phenotypes with strongly varying degeneracies is to have a large enough variation in the number of non-coding local variables $N-C$.
 This can be achieved in hierarchical systems by dependency cascades: when a given goal variable is independent of at least one of the constituent goal variables, it is automatically independent of the full subtree of descendant goal variables, all the way down to the elementary goal variables.
 This has an exponential amplification effect: the higher in the hierarchy this independency happens, the larger the downstream effect is, resulting in more non-coding local variables.
+Writing the typical number of goal states per variable $m$ is as $m=e^\alpha$, the size of local configuration space $s$ that represents a phenotype with $C$ coding local variables and $N-C$ non-coding ones is $s=e^{\alpha (N-C)}$, or equivalently, $C=N-\alpha^{-1} \ln s$.
+Then, from the transformation rule of probability density functions, $P(s)=P(C(s))|dC/ds|$, with $|dC/ds|=(\alpha s)^{-1}$.
+This, non-trivially, adds a "Zipfian" baseline to the representational bias distribution.
+For example, when $P(C)$ is uniform, $P(s)\sim s^{-1}$.
+Note that uniform $P(C)$ can be easily realized with a (near-)optimal encoding scheme, like prefix codes assigned by Huffman coding; however, since this is an optimization process involving the whole genotype space, it cannot be selected for, it must be emergent.
+What I offer here is a possible mechanistic explanation, using dependency cascades across the hierarchy, generating a wide variety of local coding variable numbers $C$ across phenotype realizations.
+This variety is, in turn, amplified when transformed to the share of genotype space $s$.
+Consider a simple and conservative toy model, where the number of coding local variables $C$ is Poisson distributed, $P(C) \propto \frac{\lambda^C}{C!}$, with a standard deviation that scales as the square root of the mean $\lambda$.
+This can also be thought of as a lower bound on the width, generated by a \emph{non-cascading} process, where the global phenotype depends on every local variable with a constant small probability.
+Any cascading process likely increases the width of this distribution.
+Since there is no reason to assume any further structure to the dependency cascade at this point, I provide an exact calculation of this lower bound here.
+Transforming $P(C)$ to $P(s)$ gives $P(s) \propto \frac{s^{-\alpha^{-1} \ln \lambda - 1}}{(N-\alpha^{-1} \ln s)!}$ (see Methods) which is a power law with a factorial cutoff, well approximated by the power law $P(s)\approx s^{-\alpha^{-1} \ln \lambda - 1}$ when $s \lesssim e^{\alpha N}$, which is, approximately, the size of the whole genotype space.
+In other words, this "Zipfian baseline" seems to dominate the qualitative behavior of $P(s)$, but does not give us the numerical value of the exponent.